akankshakukhraniya/python-api/README.md

 * Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file.

 * Lastly, remember -- this is a challenging activity.
 Push yourself!
 If you complete this task, then you can safely say that you've gained a strong mastery of the core foundations of data analytics and it will only go better from here.
-Good luck!